tomaszeman/Xunit.Extensions.Ordering/README.md

 ```
 ### IAssemblyFixture\<TFixture\>

-You can use `IAssemblyFixture<TFixture>` as marekr interface.
+You can use `IAssemblyFixture<TFixture>` as marker interface.
 Assembly fixtures are currently injected to constructor regardless of this interface.
-I will add later option for smart resolving and instantiation of assembly fixtures only required by target set of test cases.
+I will add option for smart resolving and instantiation of assembly fixtures only required by current test run.

 ```csharp
 public class TC :